-Connecting to a Wired Network Selecting Wired Network Settings
+Connecting to a Wired Network Selecting Wired Network Settings Parent topic: Using the Projector on a Network

 Connecting to a Wired Network

 To connect the projector to a wired local area network (LAN), use a 100Base-TX or 10Base-T network cable.
 To ensure proper data transmission, use a Category 5 shielded cable or better.